vonhoff/Animation2Tilemap/README.md

 - **Tilemap Generation** - Generate complete tilemaps that recreate your original animations
 - **Advanced Customization** - Control tile size, transparency settings, and frame timing

+## Limitations

+- Only orthographic maps are supported at this time

 ## Example

 Convert a GIF animation into a tileset and tilemap: